magoo/risk-measurement/docs/_sources/enterprise/culture.rst.txt

 - An intruder has bypassed our frontline defenses.
 (Measure: How likely would you detect them?
 How long would it take to detect?
 How much damage would occur?)
 - Business has been interrupted due to a system outage.
 (Measure: How long until you'd come back online?
 Would you come online?
 How many customers would go away?)

-A mindset that mitigates few broad outcomes as opposed to preventing endless amounts of causes is valuable.
+A mindset that mitigates a few broad outcomes as opposed to preventing endless amounts of causes is valuable.
 This mindset helps mitigate eventual failure, and helps mitigate failures of human imagination.

 Minds that are open to new information.
 ---------------------------------------